mmartinezluis/hotel-booking/README.md

 * Admin users can start a hotel search with a pre-existing or newly created user already loaded in the database for a fast hotel booking process.
 * Admin users can create a new user right before booking a reservation.

-Hotel Booking is currently under development and it suports the following functionalities:
+Hotel Booking is under development and it currenlty suports the following functionalities:
 * Users can find hotel reservations by a given city in real-time.
 * Users can verify the availability of a reservation in real-time and can book a reservation.

-# H1 Getting Started
+## Getting Started
 To get started with the app, make sure you have Rails and Git installed on your machine.
 Clone the repo to your local machine:
 ``` javascript
 $ git clone https://github.com/mmartinezluis/hotel-booking